How to Prevent AI from taking over: Intro

 Planning your day effectively, in a way that aligns with your future goals, is also important to remove options that take up unnecessary space in your life.

-Here are five tools to plan your life step-by-step:
+Here are four tools to plan your life step-by-step:

 To take it a step further, I recommend exploring automation.
 Automating tasks you perform daily can save you valuable time.
 For example, by using Zapier, you can automatically create the same task in Google Calendar when you create one in your to-do list app.